 - study how well state-of-the-art climate models, notably the one participating in Intergovernmental Panel on Climate Change (IPCC) AR5 assessment, simulate present climate of Bulgaria/Southeast Europe.

-Interview with our team leader Guergana Guerova:
+Interview with SUADA team leader Guergana Guerova: